 Hive and Delta Lake access control with Apache Ranger#

-You can use the Apache Ranger integration with SEP to control access to Hive and Delta Lake data sources configured in any catalog using the SEP Hive or Delta Lake connectors.
+You can use the Apache Ranger integration with SEP to control access to Hive, Delta Lake, and Iceberg data sources configured in any catalog using the SEP Hive, Delta Lake, or Iceberg connectors.

 This is specifically useful in the following scenarios:

-If you want to want to control access for other catalogs and connectors with Ranger, you need to adopt global access control.
+If you want to control access for other catalogs and connectors with Ranger, you need to adopt global access control.

 Note

-Hive and Delta Lake access control with Apache Ranger requires a valid Starburst Enterprise license.
+Hive and Delta Lake access control with Apache Ranger requires a valid Starburst license.

 Installation#

-If you do not yet have a configured and running Apache Ranger, you can take advantage of the supported installation methods for global access control with Apache Ranger.
+If you do not yet have Ranger running and configured, you can take advantage of the supported installation methods for global access control with Apache Ranger.

 Configuration#